TechPot-Studio/peb.js/README.md

 Go to the function documentation to view the specific supported browsers of the function
 **The source of this information: [`developer.mozilla.org`](//developer.mozilla.org)**
-## Send Issues
-Issue allows us to find bugs and understand the features that users want to add.
-In order for us to adopt your issue, please read the guidelines:
-- For everyone to understand, please try to use English.
-- Before reporting a bug, please confirm that what you are reporting is indeed a problem.
-Otherwise, your issue will be marked as `works as intended`
-- Optional items, please fill in as much as possible.
-- Please fill in the basic information accurately.
-- If there are issues with similar content, we will give priority to the one sent earlier.
-Therefore, please search for the same content before sending